auth0/docs/articles/best-practices/rules.md

 ## Size

 Webtasks currently have a [maximum execution limit](https://webtask.io/docs/limits) of 100 kB of code per instance.
-So the total size of implementation for all enabled rules must not exceed 100 kB - doing so will have unpredictable results.
+So the total size of implementation for all enabled rules must not exceed 100 kB.
+Doing so will have unpredictable results.
 Note that the 100 kB limit does not include any [`npm`](https://www.npmjs.com/) modules referenced as part of any [`require`](https://nodejs.org/api/modules.html#modules_require_id) statements.

 ## Order